influxdata/docs-v2/content/influxdb/v2/install/_index.md

 <!-------------------------------- BEGIN Docker ------------------------------->
 {{% tab-content %}}

-### Install and setup InfluxDB in a container
+### Install and set up InfluxDB in a container

 The following guide uses [Docker CLI commands](https://docs.docker.com/reference/cli/docker/) to set Docker and InfluxDB options, but you can also use Dockerfiles and Docker Compose.

-1. Follow instructions to install Docker for your system.
+1. Follow instructions to install [Docker Desktop](https://www.docker.com/get-started/) for your system.
-2. Create a Docker container from the [`influxdb` Dockerhub image](https://hub.docker.com/_/influxdb)--for example, in your terminal, enter the `docker run influxdb:{{< latest-patch >}}` command with command line flags for initial setup options and file system mounts.
+2. Start a Docker container from the [`influxdb` Docker Hub image](https://hub.docker.com/_/influxdb)--for example, in your terminal, enter the `docker run influxdb:2` command with command line flags for initial setup options and file system mounts.

    The following example uses the Docker `--mount` option to persist InfluxDB configuration and data to [volumes](https://docs.docker.com/storage/volumes/).
    _Persisting your data to a file system outside the container ensures that your data isn't deleted if you delete the container._